tomoe-mami/weechat-scripts/README.md

 - **urlselect** is for interactively select URLs in a buffer and then store it into X clipboard or [tmux][] paste buffer.

+- **tagattr** is for adding labels and apply custom color to messages with certain tags.

+- **mpd_current_song** is bar item for displaying currently playing song on MPD.

 - **typeass** is not important.
 Just ignore it.

 [weechat]: http://www.weechat.org